mlflow/mlflow-export-import/README.md

 This package provides tools to export and import MLflow objects (runs, experiments or registered models) from one MLflow tracking server (Databricks workspace) to another.

-For more details on MLflow objects see the [Databricks MLflow Object Relationships](https://github.com/amesar/mlflow-resources/blob/master/slides/Databricks_MLflow_Object_Relationships.pdf) slide deck.
+For more details on MLflow objects (Databricks MLflow) see the [Databricks MLflow Object Relationships](https://github.com/amesar/mlflow-resources/blob/master/slides/Databricks_MLflow_Object_Relationships.pdf) slide deck.

 ## Architecture